-- Did you configure the Net address in the address properties of the variable correctly? - Does the addressing match with the configuration in the driver dialog? - Does the net address match the address of the target station? - Did you use the right object type for the variable?
+- ▶ Did you configure the Net address in the address properties of the variable correctly? - Does the addressing match with the configuration in the driver dialog? - Does the net address match the address of the target station? - Did you use the right object type for the variable?

-Example: Driver variables are purely statistics variables.
+Example: Driver variables based on driver object type Communication details are purely statistics variables.
 They do not communicate with the PLC.
-(See chapter Driver variable (on page 34).)
+You can find detailed information on this in the Communication details (Driver variables) (on page 38) chapter.

-- ▶ Does the offset addressing of the variable match the one in the PLC? - Are the used datablocks defined correctly in the PLC? - Does the file DEFAULT.iso exist on the target computer? - ► Have the handling modules been correctly configured in the controller? - Are the DB numbers for input area and output area correct?
+- Does the offset addressing of the variable match the one in the PLC? - Are the used datablocks defined correctly in the PLC? - ▶ Does the file DEFAULT.iso exist on the target computer? - ▶ Have the handling modules been correctly configured in the controller? - ▶ Are the DB numbers for input area and output area correct?